georgebyte/georgebyte.com/_posts/2018-01-03-state-management-in-angular-with-observable-store-services.md

 - Reducers are invoked by emitting events to them.
 - Interested entities are notified about state updates.

-At my day job we have a client facing dashboard application build as a hybrid Angular app (running AngularJS and Angular side by side).
-AngularJS part of the app stores some state in components' controllers and other in global services (implementing a pup-sub pattern).
+At my day job we have a client facing dashboard application built as a hybrid Angular app (running AngularJS and Angular side by side).
+AngularJS part of the app stores some state in components' controllers and other in global services (implementing a pub-sub pattern).
 Every feature manages its state in a slightly different way because there are no clear conventions set about state management.
 As a consequence, the more features we add, the harder it becomes to ensure the state stays consistent across all components and services.

 The process of upgrading to Angular gave us the opportunity to rethink how we tackle state management in the app.
 We didn't want to introduce another layer of complexity by adding a state management library to the codebase.
 New Angular framework, TypeScript, new build system and hybrid app bootstrap already brought a lot of additional complexity to the mix.
 Instead, we used the ideas from Redux to create **a state management solution that leverages Angular's (and RxJS's) features** to do its job.